Hissal/Closures/ClosureTests/TestGuidelines.md

 ﻿# Guidelines
 - Each test should be independent and not rely on the state of other tests.
-- Tests should be clear and concise, focusing on a single aspect of the action closure functionality.
+- Tests should be clear and concise, focusing on a single aspect of the closure functionality.
 - Use descriptive names for test methods to indicate what they are testing.
 - Ensure that all edge cases are covered, including empty contexts, null values, and invalid inputs.
 - Document any assumptions made in the tests.